 These forms will be compiled to report impacts and determine eligibility for federal and state support.

-***NEW*** References Related to Flooding and Livestock Available from UC Davis
+***NEW*** References Related to Flooding and Livestock Available

 As California faces another round of severe rainfall and flooding, the University of California-Davis, School of Veterinary Medicine (UCD-SVM) has four references available for free download.
 Each document supplies specific information for livestock owners who are preparing for, responding to and recovering from flooding.